Conservation project of Chogha Zanbil, Iran

 Links:

-Latest publication (2003) concerning the Japanese Funds-in-Trust Preservation of Cultural Heritage (pdf document pdf, 2.29MB)
+Second publication (2003) concerning the Japanese Funds-in-Trust Preservation of Cultural Heritage (pdf document pdf, 2.29MB)

-First Publication concerning the Japanese Funds-in-Trust Preservation of Cultural Heritage (1998) (pdf document pdf, 5.92MB)
+First publication concerning the Japanese Funds-in-Trust Preservation of Cultural Heritage (1998) (pdf document pdf, 5.92MB)

 Back to : The Japanese Funds-in-trust for the Preservation of World Cultural Heritage